io0/NeuroTechX-McGill/README.md

 We would like to implement real-time data visualization in conjunction with the speller, so that the signal can be monitored more easily.
 As well, instead of recording training data beforehand, we would like to add an online calibration phase.

 ## The Team
-McGill Enthusiasts for NeuroTechnology et al (MENTAL) is a club whose mandate is to raise awareness and interest in neurotechnology.
+[McGill Enthusiasts for NeuroTechnology et al (MENTAL)](https://www.facebook.com/McGillNeurotech/) is a club whose mandate is to raise awareness and interest in neurotechnology.
-The team consists of an interdisciniplinary group of dedicated students.
+The team consists of an interdisciplinary group of dedicated undergraduate students from McGill University.

 <img src="https://github.com/io0/NeuroTechX-McGill/blob/master/MENTAL_logo.png" width="100" height="100">